Please use the menu below to navigate to any article section:

 2. No strategy

-Following on from the point above, owning an investment property is not a strategy.
+Following on from the point above, owning an investment property is not an investment strategy.

 The problem is, most people become property investors without putting much thought into it.